fieldtrip/website/workshop/nigeria2025/frequency.md

 ## Time-frequency analysis on continuous data

-Although often we assume stationarity of th edata in a resting-state experiment, it is possible to look at how the powerspectrum changes over time.
+Although often we assume stationarity of the data in a resting-state experiment, it is possible to look at how the powerspectrum changes over time.
 For that we are using this [trick](/faq/spectral/tfr_continuous/).

 As before, we compute the power spectrum on the segmented data, but now we specify `cfg.keeptrials='yes'` to prevent the trials from being averaged.